Phoenician–Punic literature: Religious writings

-History treaties
+Historical treatises

 In The Histories by Polybius, he clearly refers to Carthaginian historians, and Sallust claimed to have consulted the Punic books of the Numidian king Hiempsal.
-Sanchuniathon's historical work, considered the most extensive work produced in Phoenician, was translated into Greek in 2 BC, although only a long fragment has been preserved - one that primarily covers religious themes.
+Sanchuniathon's historical work, considered the most extensive work produced in Phoenician, was translated into Greek in the 2nd century BC, although only a long fragment has been preserved – one that primarily covers religious themes.
 However, the authenticity of the texts attributed to Sanchuniathon has been questioned several times, without reaching a clear consensus.

-There are numerous allusions in Greek literature - until after 3 BC - to a Cosmogony written by Mochus of Sidon in 14 BC.
+There are numerous allusions in Greek literature – until after 3rd century BC – to a Cosmogony written by Mochus of Sidon in the 14th century BC.
 The likely existence of biographies of Hannibal has also been noted.
 According to Polybius and Titus Livy, Hannibal had such deeds recorded in Phoenician and Greek in 205 BC, in the temple of Hera in Lacinia, and it is probable that he was simply continuing an ancient tradition by which Carthaginian generals used to write down their heroic deeds and give them to a temple to be preserved.
 Another example of this type of literature is an inscription on the takeover of Agrigentum in 406 BC, of which a small fragment of a text that must have been larger is preserved:

 Poetry

-Found fragments of Phoenician poems indicate that rhymed rhetorical prose and poetic narration in iambic rhythms were widely used, among other genres.
+Krahmalkov interprets a few Punic-language inscriptions as poetry representing remnants of a literary tradition that included rhymed rhetorical prose and iambic poetry.
+However, both Krahmalkov's text and translation have been harshly disputed, with other scholars describing his analysis of the Iulius Nasif inscription as "preposterous" and "misrepresentative".

 Language and grammar

-Little is known about Phoenician's grammatical knowledge.
-A Latin manuscript, the Berne codex 123, suggests Phoenician had 12 parts of speech: the traditional eight (noun, pronoun, verb, adjective, adverb, preposition, conjunction and interjection) plus the article, the impersonal mood, the infinitive and the gerund.
-In addition, Eusebius of Caesarea attributes the authorship of a treaty titled On the Phoenician Alphabet to Sanchuniathon.
+A Latin manuscript, the Berne codex 123, suggests Phoenician had 12 parts of speech: noun, pronoun, verb, adjective, adverb, preposition, conjunction, interjection, article, impersonal mood, infinitive and the gerund.
+In addition, Eusebius of Caesarea attributes the authorship of a treatise titled On the Phoenician Alphabet to Sanchuniathon.